 - 1. Clear the area of bystanders, especially small children, before starting. - 2.
-Transport the conveyor to the working area. - 3.
-Attach the jack.
-Use it to support the hopper.or -Start the engine, and lower the steering wheels to support the hopper. - 4.
+Transport the conveyor to the working area.
+Refer to Section 3.9 - Attach the jack.
+Use it to support the hopper.

+or

+Start the engine, and lower the steering wheels to support the hopper. - 4.
 Detach the conveyor from the tow vehicle.